dotnet/docs-aspire/docs/community-toolkit/hosting-java.md

 [!INCLUDE [banner](includes/banner.md)]

-In this article, you'll learn how to use the .NET Aspire Java/Spring hosting integration to host Java/Spring applications using either the Java runtime or a container.
+In this article, you learn how to use the .NET Aspire Java/Spring hosting integration to host Java/Spring applications using either the Java runtime or a container.

 ## Prerequisites